viperproject/gobra-book/src/01/quantifier.md

 # Quantifiers and Implication

-Programs often deal with data structures of unbounded size, such as linked lists and slices, or with data structures that have a fixed size, but which are too large to describe point-wise.
+Programs often deal with data structures of unbounded size, such as linked lists and slices, or with data structures that have a fixed size but are too large to describe point-wise.
-As an example, let's assume we want to write a function `sort` that takes an array `arr` of type `[1000]int` and returns a sorted array [^1].
+For example, let's assume we want to write a function `sort` that takes an array `arr` of type `[1000]int` and returns a sorted array [^1].

 ``` go
 func sort(arr [1000]int) (res [1000]int)